megakevin/end-point-blog/2025/09/designing-software-architecture-ddd-part-3.md

   - [Architectural patterns to use within bounded contexts](#architectural-patterns-to-use-within-bounded-contexts)
   - [Patterns for communicating across bounded contexts](#patterns-for-communicating-across-bounded-contexts)

-## Chapter 8: Architectural patterns
+## Section 8: Architectural patterns

 Now that we've seen various patterns for implementing business logic, i.e. "the heart of software".
 We turn our attention to architecture.